-Some of these risk factors, such as high blood pressure and smoking, are controllable with lifestyle changes and, when needed, medications.
+Some of these risk factors, such as high blood pressure and smoking, are controllable with lifestyle changes.
+When needed, medications can also help control them.

-These kinds of imaging tests may also be helpful in diagnosing a seizure.
+These kinds of imaging tests may also help diagnose a seizure.
 Blood tests and a physical exam are also part of the diagnostic process.
-It’s also important that you or someone who witnessed the seizure can tell the doctor about what happened.
+It’s also important that you or someone who witnessed the seizure tell the doctor about what happened.

-If you get to a hospital within three hours with an ischemic stroke, you may be eligible for an injection of tissue plasminogen activator (tPA).
-It’s known as a clot-busting drug, and it can help restore healthy blood flow.
-Some people may safely be able to receive tPA up to 4 1/2 hours after a stroke begins.
-The main risk with tPA is serious bleeding because it interferes with your blood’s clotting ability.
+If you get to a hospital within 4 1/2 hours with an ischemic stroke, you may be eligible for an injection of tissue plasminogen activator (tPA).
+It’s known as a clot-busting drug.
+It can help restore healthy blood flow.
+The main risk with tPA is serious bleeding, because it interferes with your blood’s clotting ability.

-Your doctor can also insert certain device into an artery and guide them to the location of a clot to retrieve the clot and restore blood flow.
+Your doctor can also insert certain devices into an artery and guide them to the location of a clot to retrieve the clot and restore blood flow.

-Dozens of medicines are available to control and prevent seizures.
+Dozens of medications are available to control and prevent seizures.
 The right medication for you depends on the type of seizures you have.
-You may need to try a few different medicines and doses to get the right combination for you.
+You may need to try a few different drugs and doses to get the right combination for you.
 Seizure medications are usually taken daily to help prevent these episodes.